OpenArCloud/oscp-spatial-service-discovery/README.md

 GeoJSON polygons are mapped to OSM closed *ways* which reference an ordered set of OSM *nodes*.
 In addition, the GeoJSON polygons are stored as tags within the OSM *ways* to avoid the need to iterate through all nodes on reads.
 An OSM bounding box query returns a *way* if at least one of the corresponding *nodes* are covered.

+## Configuring a Reference Auth Service

+To configure Auth0 as a reference auth service please see [Auth0 for SSD](auth0_ssd.md).